 Australia's High Commissioner to Trinidad and Tobago has non-resident accreditation to Saint Lucia.

 Saint Lucia does not have official representation in Australia.

-Australia and Saint Lucia are members of the Commonwealth, World Trade Organisation (WTO), United Nations (UN), and United Nations organisations.
+Australia and Saint Lucia are members of the Commonwealth, World Trade Organisation (WTO) and United Nations (UN).

 It is a member of the Small Island Developing States (SIDS) grouping, which includes small island states in the Caribbean, Pacific and Indian Oceans